 Drug withdrawal takes place when a person who has been using a particular substance long enough and in sufficient quantities to develop a dependency upon the drug – be that physical, psychological, or both – stops using the drug.
 Withdrawal is the process of that person’s system readjusting to the absence of the substance; during that period of readjustment, a variety of (usually unpleasant) symptoms may manifest, which together are known as withdrawal symptoms or withdrawal syndrome.

-Withdrawal varies in terms of its effects and duration depending on a number of factors, including the age and physiology of the addict, the type of drug being consumed, the duration of the addiction, the dosages being consumed, the method of consumption and more.
+Withdrawal varies in terms of its effects and duration depending on a number of factors, including the age and physiology of the person addicted, the type of drug being consumed, the duration of the addiction, the dosages being consumed, the method of consumption and more.

-Withdrawal lasts until the addict’s system has completely readjusted to life without the substance in question – in cases of psychological addiction, this can mean many months or even years after the last dose, though usually withdrawal will be complete within one or two weeks.
+Withdrawal lasts until a person’s system has completely readjusted to life without the substance in question – in cases of psychological addiction, this can mean many months or even years after the last dose, though usually withdrawal will be complete within one or two weeks.

 What Is Psychological Withdrawal?